Sredneuralsk: Transportation

 The town is connected to the main bus route.
 The route length from Sredneuralsk to Yekaterinburg is 25 km.

 Education and culture

 There are three secondary and primary schools, one kindergarten, and a campus of the Ural Metallurgical College in Sredneuralsk.

-There is also Volna movie theater and a library of 70,000 books.
+There is also Volna Culture and Leisure Centre (previously Volna cinema) and a library of 70,000 books.

 Tourism

 There are about thirty architecture points of interest in Sredneuralsk, such as Chortovo Gorodishche, Sem Bratyev (Seven Brothers), etc.